-How to set up two-factor authentication for your Amazon account
+Keep your Amazon account safe by setting up two-factor authentication

 Click Login & Security Settings in the Settings section.

-Click Edit next to the Advanced Security Settings section.
+Click Edit next to the Two-Step Verification (2SV) Settings section.

-Note: Here is a direct link to your Advanced Security Settings if you want to skip some clicking.

 - Click Get Started to begin setting up Two-Step Verification.

 - Scan the QR code with your Authenticator App.
-(I use 1Password to generate my two-factor authentication codes.)
+(I use Authy to generate my two-factor authentication codes.)

 - Enter the two-factor authentication code generated by your Authenticator App.

-Click Verify code and continue.
+Click Verify OTP and continue.

 - Choose a backup method by entering a phone number.